 Image Trouble Shooting > Rotate a Product Image

 Every seller should read through the style guide for their product category at some point.
 Each guide contains about 30 - 40 pages of highly specific details.
 When it comes to the image requirements, with the exception of clothing, you can follow the summarized information in this article and be just fine.
 However, there are lots of great ideas in the Amazon guides on what type of image works best and specific examples of particular image arrangements.

 Clothing is different than all other sections and is the only category that allows models in the main image.
 Review clothing carefully to make sure you meet the standards.
 It's difficult to get approved in clothing, so hopefully you've already taken this step.

-A Simple Amazon Photography Listing Strategy
+Tip 1: A Simple Amazon Photography Listing Strategy To Stand Out

 On seller central you have the ability to add 9 images to a listing but only 7 slots will be visible in the listing.
 The 8th & 9th image is hidden unless the customer clicks into the image gallery.

 Therefore, we recommend planning no more than 6 images per listing because the other images are hidden and rarely seen and most likely not improve sales.
 Save that 7th slot for a video.

 The 7th slot is also a special slot for video and maybe 360 spin in the future.
 This video slot is powerful and should be used whenever possible.

 Why not create images for all 9, because creating quality photos cost money.
 If no one is going to see it then you shouldn't spend money on it.